-The Company's Outsourcing Policy aims to ensure that its outsourcing arrangements do not lead to an undue increase in operational risk, impair the Company's systems of governance, reduce the supervisory authority's ability to monitor compliance, and do not lead to a deterioration in the service provided to Members and assureds.
+The Company's Outsourcing Operating Procedure aims to ensure that its outsourcing arrangements do not lead to an undue increase in operational risk, impair the Company's systems of governance, reduce the supervisory authority's ability to monitor compliance, and do not lead to a deterioration in the service provided to Members and assureds.
 The critical or important outsourcing arrangements in place are the Company's arrangements with its managers, A. Bilbrough & Co (Europe) Ltd, and the Internal Audit services provided by Mazars Limited.

-The Policy includes a number of Policy Statements, which provide a framework within which this key outsourcing arrangement is organised, for example stipulating that it is subject to a written legal agreement which meets all legal and regulatory requirements, and requiring the Company to maintain a Contingency Plan for the termination of the arrangement.
+The Outsourcing Operating Procedure includes a number of criteria, which provide a framework within which the regulatory requirements on outsourcing are met and the key outsourcing arrangements are organised during all stages of the process, for example due diligence is performed before entering the contractual relationship with the provider, a written legal agreement is executed which meets all legal and regulatory requirements, and requiring the Company to maintain a Contingency Plan for the termination of the arrangement, etc.

-The Policy further contains a list of Board roles and responsibilities retained by the Board in respect of the arrangement, examples being an annual review of the financial resources of the Managers to properly perform the agreement, a formal review of the agreement at least every five years and bi-annual tests of the Managers' BCP arrangements with results reported annually to the Board.
+The Policy further contains a list of Board roles and responsibilities retained by the Board in respect of the arrangements, examples being an annual review of the financial resources of the Managers to properly perform the agreement, a formal review of the agreement at least every five years and bi-annual tests of the Managers' BCP arrangements with results reported annually to the Board.